 Part of Friends Events

-Relax on a deckchair and watch the world go by with free music every lunchtime on Aldeburgh beach.
+Relax on a deckchair and enjoy free music on Aldeburgh beach.

 Fri 7 - Sun 23 June

 17 artists and 17 writers respond to the work of W.G.
 Sebald

 Norwich-based writer shares poems which speak frankly and boldly about learning how to live

 If you knew me.
 If you knew yourself.
 You would not kill me. / At the Front / Film for Britten: Canticle III

 Humour and pathos jostle for attention in this autobiographical series of paintings and drawings which has been four yea...

 Thomas Larcher’s highly-acclaimed first opera is based on a best-selling post-war Japanese novella, a universal story ...

 Sumptuous songs and Mediterranean ballads with jazz, classical and folk influences

 “Contemporary jazz that moves between inviting lyricism and explosive edginess” The Guardian